Home » Cardiovascular Health » Heart Disease Risk Factors » Obesity and Diabetes

 7 Advices on Blood Sugar Level Regulation

-• Early signs of diabetes include frequent urination, excessive thirst, weight loss, overly fatigued, blurred vision, itchy skin, and dry mouth
+• Early signs of diabetes include frequent urination, excessive thirst, loss, overly fatigued, blurred vision, itchy skin, and dry mouth

 • Diabetes insipidus is unlike diabetes mellitus as diabetes insipidus is caused by a tumor, infection, or genetics